Halo effect: Marketing

 Advertising in one channel has been shown to have a halo effect on advertising in another channel.

-A halo effect with regard to health, dubbed a "health halo", is used in food marketing to increase sales of a product; it can result in increased consumption of the product in the halo which may be unhealthy.
+A halo effect with regard to health, dubbed a "health halo," is used in food marketing to increase sales of a product; it can result in increased consumption of the product in the halo, which may be unhealthy.

 The term "halo effect" has also been applied to human rights organizations that have used their status to move away from their stated goals.
 Political scientist Gerald Steinberg has claimed that non-governmental organizations (NGOs) take advantage of the halo effect and are "given the status of impartial moral watchdogs" by governments and the news media.

 The Ronald McDonald House, a widely known NGO, openly celebrates the positive outcomes it receives from the halo effect.
 The web page for the Ronald McDonald House in Durham, North Carolina, states that 95% of survey participants were aware of Ronald McDonald House Charities.
 This awareness is attributed to the halo effect, as employees, customers, and stakeholders are more likely to be involved in a charity that they recognize and trust, with a name and logo that are familiar.

 A brand's halo effect can protect its reputation in the event of a crisis.
 An event that is detrimental to a brand that is viewed favorably would not be as threatening or damaging to a brand that consumers view unfavorably.

 Other uses

 Non-psychology/business use of the term "halo effect" describes the monetary value of the spillover effect when an organization's marketing budget is subsequently reduced.
 This was first demonstrated to students via the 1966 version of a textbook and a software package named "The Marketing Game."

-The halo effect can also be used in the case of institutions as one's favorable perceptions regarding an aspect of an organization could determine a positive view on its entire operations.
-For example, if a hospital is known for an excellent open heart and cardiac program, then the community would expect it to excel in other areas as well.
+The halo effect can also be used in the case of institutions, as one's favorable perceptions regarding an aspect of an organization could determine a positive view of its entire operations.
+For example, if a hospital is known for its excellent open heart and cardiac program, then the community would expect it to excel in other areas as well.
 This can also be demonstrated in the positive perceptions of financial institutions that gained favorable coverage in the media due to meteoric growth but eventually failed afterward.